Duet3D/wiki-content/Duet3D_hardware/Accessories/IR_Probe.md

 ## Glass

 With or without coatings such as hairspray, PVA or Kapton tape: works as-is if placed directly on a PCB bed heater or other surface that does not reflect strongly.
-If there is an aluminium heat spreader or bed plate underneath the glass, then either paint the aluminium surface matt black (see below), or put a sheet of matt black paper between the glass and the aluminium.
+If there is an aluminium heat spreader or bed plate underneath the glass, then either paint the aluminium surface matt black, or put a sheet of matt black paper between the glass and the aluminium.
 Coatings on the glass affect the trigger height slightly.

 ## PEI